ebikatsudon/VTubeStudio/Workshop.md

 If you want to update the actual files, make sure you have the new files loaded when selecting the "Upload item/model" option.
 You will then have the option to add these new files on the upload screen.

-## Downloading random items from the Workshop into the scene
+## Downloading content

+You can use various filters and sorting methods when searching for items/models on the Workshop.

+There is also the option to search only for "verified" workshop content

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/workshop_vts_4.png]]

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/workshop_vts_5.png]]

+## Downloading random items from the Workshop into the scene

+## Making sure you don't accidentally share models